Robust Training of Social Media Image Classification Models for Rapid Disaster Response: Related Work

 \subsection{Real-time Systems}

-Recently, \cite{alam2019SocialMedia} presented an image processing pipeline to extract meaningful information from social media images during a crisis situation, which has been developed using deep learning-based techniques.
+Recently, Alam et al.~\cite{alam2019SocialMedia} presented an image processing pipeline to extract meaningful information from social media images during a crisis situation, which has been developed using deep learning-based techniques.
 Their image processing pipeline includes collecting images, removing duplicates, filtering irrelevant images, and finally classifying them with damage severity.
-Such a system has been used during several disaster events and one such an example is the deployment during Hurricane Dorian, reported in \cite{imran2020rapid}.
-The system has been deployed for 13 days and it collected around $\sim$280K images, which are then automatically classified, and then used by a volunteer response organization, Montgomery County, Maryland Community Emergency Response Team (MCCERT).
-Another use case example is the early detection of disaster-related damage to cultural heritage \cite{10.1145/3383314}.
+Such a system has been used during several disaster events, and one such example is the deployment during Hurricane Dorian, reported in \cite{imran2020rapid}.
+The system has been deployed for 13 days, and it collected around $\sim$280K images.
+These images are then automatically classified and used by a volunteer response organization, Montgomery County Maryland Community Emergency Response Team (MCCERT).
+Another example use case is the early detection of disaster-related damage to cultural heritage~\cite{10.1145/3383314}.